LearnOnDemandSystems/docs/tms/connectivity-requires.md

 ## Browser Support

 The majority of VM or container based labs can be accessed via HTML5 websocket controllers.
 ESX, Hyper-V, and Docker<sup>1</sup> labs all utilize this technology.
-Some labs may require an alternate Enhanced controller available only for Internet Explorer which requires installation of a plugin.

 <sup>1</sup> Docker labs that expose an external service port do so over ports 41952-65534.
 Connection requirements are dependent on the exposed service.